 Figure 35 Registration page

 The registration page takes the user’s name, email address, and password.
-It is required to confirm the user’s password for a successful registration.
+It is required to confirm the user’s password for successful registration.
 There is an option at the bottom to go to the login page.
 After registration, the user will need to verify their email address.